Q. What does Ooredoo do?

 Q. Where do you publish the reporting dates?

-Please check our IR calendar by following this link.
+Please check our IR calendar.

 Q. Where can I get information on analysts’ views on Ooredoo?